 For the first five years of the official BC Men’s Basketball team, there was no College gymnasium.
 This meant that in the winter months, the team could not play any intercollegiate home games.
 This issue led to the creation of the first BC gymnasium, which became available in 1908.

 By Tiffany Goodman, Special Collections Intern, Spring 2020

 A fuller history of BC basketball is available within the Francis Wayland College history, Bridgewater College: The First Hundred Years, 1880 – 1980.

-The gallery contains digitized photographs selected for general interest; it does not duplicate in the entirety of Bridgewater College archival photographs.
+The gallery contains digitized photographs selected for general interest; it does not duplicate the entirety of Bridgewater College archival photographs.

 Provisions of Use: Personal and non-profit use only.
 No cropping or altering of images in any way.
 Credit each image's source as "The Robert R. Newlen '75 and John C. Bradford Special Collections/Bridgewater College Digital Commons".
 Consider including a hyperlink to the image hosted on the Bridgewater College Digital Commons.